vinkla/wordplate/README.md

 }
 ```

-For more information and examples, please visit the [WP Composer website](https://wp-composer.com).
+For more information and examples, please visit the [WP Packages website](https://wp-packages.org).

 ### Must Use Plugins